Child Protection Process

 This is why it is important to try and prevent child abuse and neglect from happening at all and, where it does occur, why it is best to identify it early and respond quickly to help the child or young person.
 This will minimise harm both immediately and in the longer term.

-When there is a concern that a child or young person might be at risk of significant harm from abuse or neglect, a multi-agency assessment and child protection planning meeting will take place to allow information about needs, risks and protective factors to be discussed by everyone involved, including family members.
+When there is a concern that a child or young person might be at risk of significant harm from abuse or neglect, a child protection planning meeting will take place to allow information about needs, risks and protective factors to be discussed by everyone involved, including family members.

 The child protection planning meeting will be informed by a multi-agency child protection assessment to assess the needs and risks in relation to the child and what support might be required to meet these needs and reduce any risks.